1. What is Important in Choosing a Teacher?

 2. Where in Vancouver is the studio located?

-- 9 East Broadway, Vancouver, BC.
+- NO LONGER TEACHING AT STUDIO DUE TO COVID-19.
+9 East Broadway, Vancouver, BC.
 All in-person lessons are at this location.
 (Easy access by transit: 8-minute walk from Broadway/City Hall Canada Line.
 A 2-minute walk from Main & Broadway.
 One block away from Starbucks and Tim Hortons)

 - By Appointment Only: all lessons and consultations are pre-booked.